w3c/W3CLifecycleEventsBundle/README.md

 #### `@On\Delete`

-Monitors the deletion of entities.
+Monitors the deletion (or soft deletion, if you use Doctrine Extensions) of entities.
 It accepts the following parameters:
 - `event`: the event being sent every time an entity is deleted (`w3c.lifecycle.deleted` by default)
 - `class`: the class of this event (`W3C\LifecycleEventsBundle\Event\LifecycleEvent` by default).
 This class must have a constructor with the following signature: